PhilippeDoucette/FCND-Estimation-CPP/Readme.md

 ### Step 3: Prediction Step ###
 ***Implement all of the elements of the prediction step for the estimator.***

-The prediction step includs the state update element (PredictState() function), a correct calculation of the Rgb prime matrix, and a proper update of the state covariance.
+The prediction step includes the state update element (PredictState() function), a correct calculation of the Rgb prime matrix, and a proper update of the state covariance.
 The acceleration is accounted for as a command in the calculation of gPrime.
 The covariance update follows the classic EKF update equation.

 PredictState() function does a simple integration to advance the state of the control input.
 ```C++